cognomen/asbo/README.md

 The package key defines the name of the project, and the dependencies consist of a list of `<package>:<version>:<build-config>` triplets.

-'source' dependencies are not retrieved from the repo, and must instead be build locally.
+'source' dependencies are not retrieved from the repo, and must instead be built locally.
 This allows the developer to use a bleeding-edge version of a package.